swazau/UON_GPA/README.md

 - `units`: Credit units for the course
 - `class_title`: Full name of the course

-You can use `sample_grades.csv` as a template.
+You can use `samplegrades.csv` as a template.
 The easiest way to do this is just put your unofficial transcript and my template into ChatGPT, and it will reformat it correctly.

 ### Run the Program

-To run the program with the default `grades.csv` file:
+To run the program with the default `samplegrades.csv` file:

 ```bash
 python main.py